For most of my life, salvation meant one very specific thing.

 In the face of my failure, I could have tried harder, but I gave up.

-In betrayal, I could have fought back and had a vengeance so sweet it took me months to finally decide against it, but I released the need to have the power or the upper hand.
+In betrayal, I could have fought back and had a vengeance so sweet that it took me months to finally decide against it, but I released the need to have the power or the upper hand.

 Surrender and powerlessness are key themes in the scriptures, but in a culture of achievement and self-reliance, they’re often glossed over or avoided entirely.